When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Embryo Implantation Diagram

-The meeting of a sperm and egg is random as they each follow their own journey.
-If a sperm is waiting in the fallopian tube as the egg is released, fertilization can occur immediately.
-If not, sex within 12 to 24 hours of ovulation could lead to viable fertilization of the egg.
+The meeting is partially random timing.
+If sperm are already hanging out in the fallopian tube when the egg releases, fertilization can occur immediately.
+If not, having sex within 12 to 24 hours of ovulation can still result in conception.

 The Process of Implantation